SWE-Group-1-2026/SWE_Project/README.md

 ## How to Run the Project

 This project is a Django application.
 After cloning the repository onto your own computer, run it with the steps below.
+Also, make sure to install python3 in your terminal.
+If you type in python3 -m venv venv in your terminal it should automatically provide you with the next steps to do so if it is not already installed in your terminal.

 ### 1. Clone the repository